 Mary C. Wheeler was an Impressionist painter who believed art brought education to life; from the School’s first years, the arts have always been central to the Wheeler experience.

 Each of our schools integrates visual and performing arts into its curriculum, giving students of all ages the opportunity to grow through self-expression, to explore new genres and disciplines, to develop their artistic skills, and to explore questions about themselves and the world around them through art making.

 Our well-respected Chazan Gallery, which showcases local artists, mounted its first show in the original Wheeler Gallery in 1969.
 Students get to exhibit there each spring.
 Our Public Art Initiative was launched in 2007 to bring art for all to enjoy on the outdoor spaces of our two campuses.
-Recently, student and faculty artists created a mural to raise eyebrows and awareness about the urban coyote on nearby Thayer Street.
+Recently, student and faculty artists created — on nearby Thayer Street — murals to raise eyebrows and awareness about the urban coyote and to put viewers INSIDE Claude Monet’s Giverny garden.
 We believe in creativity.